stephenjason89/NuxtVGP/README.md

 The source directory was repositioned to './client' to optimize project structure and facilitate easier integration with other backend frameworks if required.

-Furthermore, the build directory was altered to '\_nuxt' to ensure compatibility of code completion in various Integrated Development Environments, such as IntelliJ IDEA.

 ### To learn more, you can checkout:

 -[Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction)